dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 of it's cry to defend authenticity.* I eventually found Superstarr Part Zero, which was bliss to the ears of a padawan B-Boy.

+For me, today, those lines are about escaping some preconceived construction of an identity that is not only forced upon us, but seems to be hopelessly prevalent in society.
+Is it a true conception of one's identity?
+If the doors of opportunity are closed, then if you are excluded, how do you change the distorted belief that bars them shut?

 <a name="are-the-myriad-fragments-of-your-soul-searching-for-knowledge-of-self" />

 ### [Are The Myriad Fragments of Your Soul Searching For Knowledge of Self?](#are-the-myriad-fragments-of-your-soul-searching-for-knowledge-of-self)

 The true key is to listen to people: they contain within them fragments of your soul that you must collect.
-If you do not listen, you cannot see clearly.
-If someone has made it so that you cannot hear them at all, then you may be lost for some time.
+Even if they have no idea who you were, they experience deposits layers of conceptualization onto their notion of your identity.
+You must listen to find inner truth: there is substance that resides in others, but if it is valuable, it may not be found at the surface. **If you do not listen**, *you cannot see clearly*.[^metaphor-of-platonic-sight] If someone has made it so that you cannot hear others at all, then you may be lost for some time.
 If you're lucky, you find that most of your newfound selves are also searching for their knowledge of self: the fragments of your soul or socially distributed self are themselves searching for self.
 When you develop a clearer resolution of self, you begin collecting information from these socially distributed fragments that key you in to your whole soul, entirely.
-This is your true self, but if you are not *still*, you cannot *listen*.
+This will lead you to your true self, but if you are not *still*, you cannot *listen*.
 Once you learn to listen, you can begin to learn to perturb the local social configuration to then filter and percolate inferences about those scattered fragments of soul.
+Explanations of [perturbation]() and [percolation](#) for the layman are included further in.

 <a name="the-formation-of-the-interface-between-psychee-and-unconscious" />